martimy/Design_Fall_2022/README.md

    $ ansible-playbook -i inventory.txt play_backup.yml
    ```

-   If the above process was successful (all routers report ok=1), then you will find a folder 'lab1/configs' created in the repository.
+   If the above process was successful (all routers report ok=1), then you will find a folder 'lab/configs' created in the repository.
 If the process failed, then it is likely that the SSH configuration on the network devices is not completed and you must follow the instructions in the lab assignment documents to configure SSH.

 4. Commit the changes and push the branch:

    ```
-   $ git add lab1
+   $ git add lab
    $ git status
-    On branch 95
+    On branch lab1_g99
     Changes to be committed:
       (use "git reset HEAD <file>..." to unstage)

-            new file:   lab1/configs/R11.cfg
+            new file:   lab/configs/R11.cfg
-            new file:   lab1/configs/R12.cfg
+            new file:   lab/configs/R12.cfg
-            new file:   lab1/configs/R21.cfg
+            new file:   lab/configs/R21.cfg
-            new file:   lab1/configs/R22.cfg
+            new file:   lab/configs/R22.cfg
-            new file:   lab1/configs/R23.cfg
+            new file:   lab/configs/R23.cfg
-   $ git commit -m "add config files for group xx"
+   $ git commit -m "add config files for group g99"
-   $ git push --set-upstream origin 95
+   $ git push --set-upstream origin lab1_g99
    ```

    Note: the last step may require a username/password